Vyral/mark-ramey/_posts/2019-07-02-make-these-renovations-if-you-plan-to-stay-in-your-home-for-awhile.md

 ---
 layout: post
-title: Make These Renovations if You Plan to Stay in Your Home for Awhile
+title: Make These Renovations if You Plan to Stay in Your Home for a While
 date: 2019-07-02 16:19:06
 tags:
   - Real Estate